Joe Viterelli

-Joseph Viterelli (March 10, 1937 – January 28, 2004) was an American actor, best remembered for playing Italian-American mobsters.
-He portrayed Jelly in Analyze This (1999) and Analyze That (2002).
+Joseph Viterelli (March 10, 1937 – January 28, 2004) was an American actor.
+He was best known for playing Italian-American mobsters.
+He gained widespread recognition for portraying Jelly in Analyze This (1999) and Analyze That (2002).

 Early life

 Viterelli was born on March 10, 1937, in New York City and grew up in a tough neighborhood on Manhattan's Lower East Side.
 He played classical guitar but did not tell his friends about it.
-"They woulda thought I was a sissy," he said.
+"They woulda thought I was a sissy", he said.
 "I used to save my hard-robbed money and sneak off to Carnegie Hall and Broadway theaters."

 Early career

 While in his 20s, he inherited four music schools in Queens that had been started by his family.
 "I actually taught classical guitar.
 But things went wrong.
 Then I opened a few bars.
 I drove a truck.
 I owned a cleaning service.
 I even had a job drilling holes in bowling balls to feed my five kids."

 Viterelli moved to Los Angeles in the late 1970s.
 While living in Malibu, Viterelli became friends with director Leo Penn, who saw the screen possibilities in Viterelli's tough-guy visage.
 Penn thought Viterelli's tough-guy features would play well in the movies and on television.

 Viterelli told Larry King that before he acted, "I had a couple of beer joints that I sold in New York and I came out here (in California) and I was looking around."